Outscraper: Pricing, Reviews, Features, and the Best Alternatives in 2026

 How Much Does Outscraper Cost?

-Outscraper's base rate is $3 per 1,000 scraped results, according to Outscraper's published pricing (accessed May 2026).
+The base rate is $3 per 1,000 scraped results, according to Outscraper's published pricing (accessed July 2026).
 Email enrichment, contact names, and company data are billed as separate per-credit add-ons.
-One credit equals one scraped result on the base tier, but add-ons burn additional credits per record.
-Several G2 reviewers flag cost predictability as a pain point, noting the add-on pricing structure makes monthly costs hard to forecast.
+One credit buys one scraped result on the base tier, but each add-on burns more credits per record, which makes a monthly figure hard to forecast.
+Of the 26 one- and two-star Trustpilot reviews on the profile when we checked it on 1 August 2026, one is titled "be aware of huge invoices and price intransparency" and another "Charges without a warning".

 Annual scraping cost by monthly volume: Outscraper vs Lead Scrape (2026)